fmiguelgodinho/dsliot-prototype-difctunl/README.md

 # Prototype for a Decentralized and Scalable Ledgering system for the Internet-of-Things (IoT)

-This repository hosts the codebase for the prototype that was built for an MSc.
+This repository hosts the prototype demonstration for a system built for an MSc.
 Thesis, whose purpose is to provide a decentralized and scalable middleware for IoT environments using blockchain technology.

 ## Context